youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Create multiple live activities.md

 # Create multiple live activities {#concept_tls_2gk_5fb .concept}

-A live video activity requires an injest URL.
+A live video activity requires an ingest URL.
 Alibaba Cloud ApsaraVideo Live supports creating activity of a triggered type.
 You can create multiple live activities on the basis of the activity creation rules without using APIs.

+**Note:** **Terms in the console have been updated, and we will update the documentation as soon as possible.
+We are sorry for any inconvenience caused**.

 ## Descriptions {#section_xyf_qnk_5fb .section}